KAMIXlevrai/TOZ-bot/README.md

 my discord server : https://discord.gg/9HCSZdRzuP

-if you find a bug please contact me in the discussions chanel
+if you find a bug please contact me in the discussions chanel or in my discord server :)